Need help with your booking call 01280 733 483

 Valletta

 After breakfast we travel by coach to the nearby town of Attard, famous for its public gardens.
 The town’s Latin motto is Florigera rosis halo (‘I perfume the air with my blossoms’).
 The town is also home to the San Anton Palace, which serves as the official residence of the President of Malta.
 The palace gardens, our first destination, are particularly lovely, with cobbled paths, ancient trees, fountains, statuary and orange and lemon groves.
-Visit to the private family home Casa Bernard, which has recently been restored.
-It originally started life as a mediaeval watch-tower built on Roman foundations, and progressed to a double-fronted palazzo in the mid-16th Century, and was given some Baroque additions later.
+Continue to the privately owned 18th-century Villa Bologna for a private visit to the house and gardens.
+Here, Italian elegance and English restraint combine in a series of terraced gardens with immaculate lawns, a unique dolphin fountain, a sunken pond and a Nymphaeum.
 After some free time for an independent lunch we continue to Mdina, the important and beautiful old capital.
-We return to Valletta for a group meal in the evening.
+To celebrate the tricentennial of J S Bach's St John Passion, together we shall enjoy an evening performance given by the Valletta Baroque Ensemble in St John's Cathedral.

 Includes Breakfast